8 Reasons Why Gardening Is the Way to Happiness

 Gardening has always been perceived as a healthy and constructive activity, it has been thought of forming a root in the body and mind.
 Recent studies have concluded that the wellness principle can be clearly seen in subjects that regularly participate in gardening activities.
 It has been said to reduce stress which helps counter most of life’s troubles.

-So here are a list of factors that conclude why gardening helps work our way towards better health and happiness:
+So here are a list of factors that conclude why gardening helps work our way towards better health and wellness:

 - Gardening is a form of exercise as it keeps the body active and helps pass the time.
 Studies have also shown a direct correlation between reduced chances of osteoporosis and gardening.